 629: Appeals from Denial or Deemed Denial of Application for Abatement to the Appellate Tax Board

 629. Appeals from Denial or Deemed Denial of Application for Abatement to the Appellate Tax Board

 A taxpayer whose application for abatement has either been denied in whole or in part by the Commissioner under G.L. c.
-62C, §§ 38 or 39, or deemed denied under G.L. c.
-58A, § 6 (collectively, an “abatement denial”), may appeal the abatement denial to the Appellate Tax Board (ATB) by filing a petition within 60 days of the date of the Commissioner's notice of abatement denial, as provided by G.L. c.
+62C, §§ 36, 37 or 38, or deemed denied under G.L. c.
+58A, § 6 (collectively, an “abatement denial”), may appeal the abatement denial to the Appellate Tax Board (ATB or Board) by filing a petition within 60 days of the date of the Commissioner's notice of abatement denial, as provided by G.L. c.
 62C, § 39, or within six months of a deemed denial, as provided by G.L. c.
 58AC, § 6.
 [See AP 627.9 for explanation of denials and deemed denials.]
-The taxpayer must pay a minimum fee of $65 (or 10¢ per $100 of Abatement requested if greater to a maximum of $5,000) upon filing a petition with the ATB.
+The taxpayer must pay a minimum fee of $65.00, or $0.10 per $100.00 of Abatement requested, if greater, to a maximum of $5,000.00 upon filing a petition with the ATB.
 [See 831 CMR 1.10.]
 A copy of the ATB date-stamped petition must be served on the Commissioner by mailing or hand delivering such petition to the Department of Revenue's Litigation Bureau, P.O.
 Box 9565, 100 Cambridge Street, 7th Floor, Boston, MA 02114.
 A taxpayer may appeal an abatement denial to the ATB regardless of whether the tax being contested has been paid [See AP 627.2]; in most cases, filing the petition will stay collection of the tax.
 [See G.L. c.
 62C, § 32.]

 The ATB is an administrative board within the Executive Office of Administration and Finance, independent of the Department of Revenue.
 An ATB hearing is open to the public and is conducted in accordance with the ATB’s Rules of Practice and Procedure.
 [See 831 CMR 1.00.]
 The ATB has jurisdiction to hear all appeals of abatement denials for taxes assessed under General Laws chapters 60A, 62 through 64K, 65A through 65C, 121A, § 10, and 138, § 21.